-St James Town, Cabbagetown, Regent Park - Toronto Neighbourhoods
+St James Town, Cabbagetown, Regent Park - Toronto, Ontario neighbourhoods and nearby communities

 These communities are south of Bloor, and between Sherbourne and the Don Valley's parklands.
 St James has some 20 1960s-built high-rises just south of Bloor, which are home to over 18,000 residents, mostly with low to middle income.
 South of St James Town is Cabbagetown, a charming area that in the 1840s attracted poor Irish immigrants who grew cabbages on their front lawns.
 In the Great Depression of the 1930s, the area went downhill to become some of the worst slums anywhere.
 The worst of those in South Cabbagetown were torn down in the 1950s for the Regent Park public housing development, which is filled with a range of new Canadians, speaking over 60 languages.
 Since the 1970s, Cabbagetown's remaining Victorian homes have attracted home buyers, bringing life to the neighbourhood.

 For motorists, downtown and the Don Valley Parkway are only 10 minutes away.
 The Sherbourne bus and Parliament streetcar connect passengers to stations on the Bloor-Danforth subway line (the Sherbourne station is only a short walk away).
 The Dundas streetcar and the Gerrard, Carlton or Wellesley buses connect commuters to the Yonge-University-Spadina subway line.